 6 Monthly DIY Check

 Help to prolong the life of your Safety Valves by following these simple checks every 6 months.

 We recommend doing this in a morning during the week (business day).

-This will cover us if there are any issues we can assist with over the phone.
-Worst case scenario & if needed, we still potentially get someone round to assist on the same day.
+This will cover you if there are any issues.
+We can then assist you over the phone.
+Worst case scenario & if needed, we still potentially can get a plumber round on the same day.

 If these Safety Valves are not letting water through, leak or do not close properly, then they should be replaced.
 We provide this service!

 Tank on Ground